tofuutils/tenv/README.md

 <details><summary><b>ATMOS_LIST_URL</b></summary><br>

-String (Default: "")
+String (Default: copy ATMOS_REMOTE)

-Allow to override the remote url only for the releases listing, default value depend on ATMOS_LIST_MODE :
+Allow to override the remote url only for the releases listing.

-- with "api" mode use default API URL (https://api.github.com/repos/cloudposse/atmos/releases)
-- with "html" mode same as ATMOS_REMOTE

 See [advanced remote configuration](#advanced-remote-configuration) for more details.